TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/blob-pitr.md

 ### **Preview Limitation**

-- Restoring premium block blobs is not supported.
+- Restoring premium block blobs is not supported
 - Restoring blobs in the archive tier is not supported.
 For example, if a blob in the hot tier was moved to the archive tier two days ago, and a restore operation restores to a point three days ago, the blob is not restored to the hot tier.
-- Restoring Azure Data Lake Storage Gen2 flat and hierarchical namespaces is not supported.
+- Restoring Azure Data Lake Storage Gen2 flat and hierarchical namespaces is not supported
-- Restoring storage accounts using customer-provided keys is not supported.
+- Restoring storage accounts using customer-provided keys is not supported

-### **Frequently Asked Questions**
+## **Recommended Documents**

 - [Pre-requisites for using point-in-time restorage Feature](https://docs.microsoft.com/azure/storage/blobs/point-in-time-restore-overview#prerequisites-for-point-in-time-restore)
 - [Regions Availability & Preview Limitation](https://docs.microsoft.com/azure/storage/blobs/point-in-time-restore-overview#about-the-preview)